-- When cleaning spills from the carpet, blot the liquid with a white cloth do not scrub.
+- When cleaning spills from the carpet, blot the liquid with a white cloth and do not scrub.
 Scrubbing will make the spill larger.

-- Your new carpet will shed or pill for 6-12 months.
+- Your new carpet flooring will shed or pill for 6-12 months.
 This is a normal occurrence in new carpeting and is NOT a defect.
 These are excess fibers from the manufacturing process.
 Carpet manufacturers typically will not entertain any claims inside 12 months for issues of this nature.

-- Many laminate flooring products are "scratch resistant", however nothing is scratch proof.
+- Many laminate flooring products are "scratch resistant", but nothing is scratch proof.
 It is recommended to use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector.

 - Avoid sharp or pointed objects with concentrated weight such as high heels.

 - If using a dolly to move furniture or appliances, place a clean sheet of plywood or other protective layers over your laminate flooring to prevent damage.

 - If you use office chairs and/or rolling chairs of any kind, you must use a protective mat under the chairs.
 Rolling chairs may damage your laminate flooring.